TheZohaibKhan/AI-Quiz-Engine/README.md

 - Take online examinations
 - Submit examination attempts
 - View examination results
-- View previous attempts
+- Review previous attempts
 - View exam leaderboards
 - Receive AI-powered assistance where enabled

 ---

-## 🤖 AI Capabilities
+# 🤖 AI Capabilities

-The platform integrates AI into multiple parts of the examination workflow.
+AI Quiz Engine integrates AI into multiple stages of the examination workflow.

-### AI Question Generation
+## AI Question Generation

-Teachers can use AI to generate examination questions based on the configured examination content.
+Teachers can generate examination questions automatically based on the configured examination topic or content.

+The application supports configurable AI providers and models through environment variables and application configuration.

-### AI Answer Grading
+## AI Answer Evaluation

-The platform supports AI-assisted evaluation of short-answer responses, including partial-credit grading.
+The platform supports AI-assisted evaluation of short-answer responses, including partial-credit grading where applicable.

-### Socratic Hints
+## Socratic Hints

-Students can receive AI-generated hints designed to guide their reasoning rather than directly providing the answer.
+Students can receive AI-generated hints designed to guide their reasoning rather than directly revealing the answer.

-### Similarity Search
+## Similarity Search

 The application uses embeddings and vector similarity search to retrieve semantically related questions and information.

-### Multiple AI Providers
+## Multiple AI Providers

 The application is designed to work with multiple AI providers, including:

+- Google Gemini
 - Anthropic
-- Google Gemini
 - OpenAI
 - Ollama